GaryWSmith/xdr-parser-plugin/README.md

 Once this is all complete and checked, click on the "Submit" button.

 # Output
-The output of the plugin becomes another data source confirmed on the Dashboard under "Connection activity".
+The output of the plugin becomes just another data source to the server and confirmed on the Dashboard under "Connection activity".